About this day

 About Nessa Carey

 How the heart came to be and where's it going next?
-Rohin Francis, University College London Hospital
+Rohin Francis, Cardiologist

 Heart disease is increasing all over the world, so is the heart really the best nature could come up with?
 Why this design?
 Why’s it on the left?
 Are there any alternatives?
 And how far can we push it?

 About Rohin Francis

-Rohin Francis is a doctor specialising in cardiology and a university researcher based at UCL.
+Rohin Francis is a consultant cardiologist and educator in Essex.
 He has a YouTube channel combining his love of medicine with bad puns.

 Appreciating our mammalian-ness Liam Drew, Neurobiologist and author